-To upgrade a single ALIFI00T unit via the network link
+To upgrade a single ALIFI0IT unit via the network link

-- I Download the latest upgrade file from the Adder Technology website.
-Note: There are separate upgrade files for ALIFTX and RX units. - 2 Temporarily connect the ALIF100T unit and a computer via a network (see AdderLink Infinity browser-based configuration utility section for details). - 3 Run a web browser on your computer and enter the IP address of the ALIF100T unit to be upgraded. - 4 Click the Firmware Upgrade link.
+- I Download the latest upgrade file from the Adder Technology website. - 2 Temporarily connect the ALIFI01T unit and a computer via a network (see ADDERLink INFINITY browser-based configuration utility section for details). - 3 Run a web browser on your computer and enter the IP address of the ALIFI01T unit to be upgraded. - 4 Click the Firmware Upgrade link.
 Within the Firmware Upgrade page, click the Choose File button.
-In the subsequent file dialog, locate the downloaded upgrade file check that the file is correct for ALIF100T unit being upgraded.
-The file contains main and backup images, you can choose to upgrade either the Main or the Backup. - 5 Click the Upgrade Now button.
-A progress bar will be displayed (however, if your screen is connected to ALIF100T unit being upgraded then video may be interrupted) and the status indicators on ALIF100T unit will flash while the upgrade is in progress. - 6 The indicators should stop flashing in less than one minute, after which ALIF100T unit will automatically reboot itself.
+In the subsequent file dialog, locate the downloaded upgrade file check that the file is correct for ALIFIOIT unit being upgraded.
+The file contains a single image. - 5 Click the Upgrade Now button.
+A progress bar will be displayed (however, if your screen is connected to ALIFIOIT unit being upgraded then video may be interrupted) and the status indicators on ALIFIOIT unit will flash while the upgrade is in progress. - 6 The indicators should stop flashing after roughly two minutes, after which ALIFIOIT unit will automatically reboot itself.
 The upgrade process is complete.